vvgorceac/adverity-tech-task/README.md

 Description:

-This is a spring application with small UI and API to fetch and analyze prices for a given car model and release year.
+**avg-price** module is a spring application with small UI and API to fetch and analyze prices for a given car model and release year.
 As a result of it you will get list of highest, average and lowest price on the market.
 It can be used both as trough UI as by calling REST endpoint

 ### Technologies stack: